 Climate Ready Clyde has also developed and piloted a toolkit for screening capital investment and major projects.
 Informed by world leading thinking from development banks, the toolkit will enable a common approach to embedding adaptation into new investment to maximise its performance.
-The toolkit will be trialled in South Lanarkshire Council for large scale investment projects.
+South Lanarkshire Council hosted training during 2019-20 on the toolkit for both Climate Ready Clyde partners, and officers of the Council, for use on large scale investment projects.